 Companies of all types are keen to attract your custom with an app.
 For example, JustEat make it as simple as possible to find tasty meals at the right price.
-And if you sign up via Top Cash Back, then you currently get a £15 free takeaway!

 The best thing about apps is they take the strain off of your brain.
 They’re particularly good for those who don’t have time to research all the up to date deals.